 Carbon Monoxide poses a serious risk to anyone who has a fuel-burning appliance in their property and the dangers are ever-present away from home as well.

 Tragic stories of Carbon Monoxide poisoning act as a stark reminder of the need for us to continue to raise awareness of this deadly gas.
 Therefore, if you are going to stay or babysit at a property, you should always carry a Carbon Monoxide alarm with you.

-The following signs may indicate that a gas appliance is not working properly and that it could be giving of carbon monoxide:
+The following signs may indicate that a gas appliance is not working properly and that it could be giving of Carbon Monoxide:

-Just as there are benefits of hiring a lawyer rather than representing yourself in court or going to a doctor to diagnose an ailment, you will likely benefit from hiring a professional.Be it an architect, a kitchen designer and installer, an interior designer or other trained – licensed or registered craftsman.
+Just as there are benefits of hiring a lawyer rather than representing yourself in court, or going to a doctor to diagnose an ailment, you should always hire a professional gas safe registered engineer or a fully qualified electrician to ensure you and your home remains safe.Be it an architect, a kitchen designer and installer, an interior designer or other trained, licensed or registered craftsman.
 A professional can help you in countless ways including:-

-This news page aims to identify an agreed "best practice" approach to Hot Water Cylinder servicing, whilst noting the important role played by the manufacturers' instructions.The manufacturers' instructions are the indispensable reference document whenever an unvented water cylinder service is undertaken and you are advised to retain these in a safe place.
+This news page aims to identify an agreed "best practice" approach to Hot Water Cylinder servicing, whilst noting the important role played by the manufacturers' instructions.The manufacturers' instructions are the indispensable reference document whenever an unvented water cylinder service is undertaken, and you are advised to retain these in a safe place.
 It will be helpful to let your service engineer or service provider know, in advance of the appointment, your hot water cylinder make and model, if it is known.